au-research/FAIR-data-101-training/2-accessible/overview.md

 ## Activities

-Work through these [activities](activities.md) to build your understanding of Findable.
+Work through these [activities](activities.md) to build your understanding of Accessible.

 ## Community discussion